glynawe/Vanilla/vanilla.md

     DimensionList = Constant ","... .

 Arrays begin at element 0.
 An array with no specified dimension is an *open array* which may have any length.
 An open array's length can be found using the standard function `len`.
-An open array type may only be used as the type of an argument or as the target of a pointer type.
+An open array type may only be used as the type of an parameter or as the target of a pointer type.

 A function type may only be used as the type of an argument or as the target of a pointer type.